ldgabbay/jwplayer/as3/README.txt

 License
 =======

-The JW Player is free for non-commerical use under the Creative Commons BY-CC-SA license.
+The JW Player is free for non-commerical use under the Creative Commons BY-NC-SA license.
 To buy a license for commercial use, please visit www.longtailvideo.com/players/order.